sonukumar047/GlamourGrove-purplle---clone-/README.md

 - `README.md`: This readme file providing an overview of the project.

 ## Description
-It is an e-commerce website where users can purchase beauty and cosmetic products.
+GlamourGrove (purplle - clone), It is an e-commerce website where users can purchase beauty and cosmetic products.
 It was created using HTML, CSS, and JavaScript, and it includes the following features:

 - A navigation bar at the top of the page with a search input field, search button, user icons, and a logo.
 - A navigation menu containing shop categories, brands, offers, and more.